djadsaunders/mes/README.md

 ## dc-service

-SpringBoot app with web services that process signals (e.g. state changes) and post them to a Kafka stream
+Data collection service which receives signals from machines (e.g. state changes) and posts them to an event stream.

+This is implemented as a `SpringBoot` application. `Kafka` is used as the event stream.

 ## rt-service

+One way signals can be used is to process them and pass them to a datastore.
+In this case, an RDMBS is used to represent the current state of the system.

-SpringBoot app which subscribes to Kafka events and writes to a real-time datastore (RDBMS).
-The real-time datastore keeps a current picture of the state of the system
+The rt-service is implemented as a SpringBoot app which subscribes to Kafka events and writes to a MySQL database.

 ## query-service